Foreword by the Director-General

 The Library does not consider it has any significant policy or regulatory role and therefore will not be routinely reporting against these roles unless otherwise requested.

 The sub-plans should be developed, evaluated and revised by ‘the owners’ with progress against the achievement of objectives reported at financial year end to the Disability Co-ordinators and subsequently CMG.
-It is proposed the first of these plans be prepared by 31 July 2011.

 1.6.
 CONSULTATION WITH STAKEHOLDERS

 The Library is committed to consulting with stakeholders in relation to matters about the application, implementation, evaluation and review of this Framework that affect them.
 These matters will be discussed in a spirit of cooperation, inclusion and trust to ensure that stakeholders have an opportunity to contribute their views on matters relating to disability and this Framework.
+A perpetual calendar of topics can be found at Appendix 2.

 The Disability Stakeholder Committee will also communicate and consult with the Consultative Committee on this Framework and disability related matters, as required.